vewe-richard/vewe-richard.github.io/_posts/2019-08-07-setup-blog-on-github.markdown

   * Under your website directory, run `bundle exec jekyll serve`
   * preview the blog on local host `http://localhost:4000`
   * run `bundle exec jekyll build` when you change any template

+some tips
+  * jekyll only generate html for markdown file under the first level directory, for example /inner, /images. check this under temporary directory ./_site/

 Reference